sharpsports/sharpsports-mobile-link/README.md

 ```

 ### Navigation Callback Arguments
-There are several callback functions that can/must be inputted as arguments to `Link Button`. `presentWebView` and `dismissWebView` are required and must be linked to your navigation
+There are several callback functions that can/must be provided as arguments to `Link Button`. `presentWebView` and `dismissWebView` are required and must be linked to your navigation
 stack. `onLoading` and `onLoadingDismiss` are optional, if you wish to use
 a custom loading/transition screen.
 There's also an optional `onError` callback, which you can use to inform your users that something went wrong.
 ```